osbuild/guides/osbuild-composer/src/user-guide/managing-repositories.md

 $ sudo mkdir -p /etc/osbuild-composer/repositories
 ```

-Based on the system you are running (see `/etc/os-release` if you are not sure), determine the name of a new JSON file:
+Based on the system, you want to build an image for, determine the name of a new JSON file:

 * Fedora 32 - `fedora-32.json`
 * Fedora 33 - `fedora-33.json`
 * RHEL 8.4 - `rhel-84.json`
 * RHEL 9.0 - `rhel-90.json`

-Then, create the JSON file with the following structure (or copy the file for your distribution from `/usr/share/osbuild-composer/` and modify its content):
+Then, create the JSON file with the following structure (or copy the file from `/usr/share/osbuild-composer/` and modify its content):

 ```json
 {